-About the Anthony’s Nose hiking trail
+About the Anthony’s Nose trails for hiking

 Anthony’s Nose is a peak along the Hudson River that is located in Cortlandt Manor, New York.
 There are a few trails to reach the Summit.
 One trailhead can be reached by parking along either side of 9D right after the Bear Mountain Bridge (if crossing the bridge from New Jersey).
 It can get quite crowded on the weekends, so exercise caution while unloading the family and walking along 9D to the trailhead.
-This trail is about 2.6 miles in total (up-and-back) and ascends nearly 800 feet.
+This Anthony’s Nose trail is about 2.6 miles in total (up-and-back) and ascends nearly 800 feet.
 The trail begins as a rocky and steep uphill and follows the white blazes of the Appalachian Trail.
 Most of the elevation gain takes place in this initial stretch.

 After the rocky stairs, the white trail intersects the blue trail, on which you’ll make a right.
 Follow this much less strenuous trail until you reach Anthony’s Nose, which you can’t miss thanks to the flagpole designating the location.
 We actually decided to try an alternative route which promised (and delivered) even more views.

 Where can I park to hike Anthony’s Nose trail in New York?